georgtree/tclinterp/README.md

 sudo make install
 ```

+For Windows build it is strongly recommended to use [MSYS64 UCRT64 environment](https://www.msys2.org/), the above
+steps are identical if you run it from UCRT64 shell.
+After installing the package, you can move tclinterp package
+folder (usually located in `C:\msys64\ucrt64\lib\`) to path listed in `auto_path` variable of your local Tcl
+installation.

 # Supported platforms

-For now the only system I've tested it is Kubuntu 24.04 with Tcl9
+I've tested it on:
+- Kubuntu 24.04 with Tcl9
+- Windows 11 in MSYS64 UCRT64 environment with Tcl9

 # Documentation